Restaurants

 We recommend using Chrome, Firefox, Edge, or Safari.

-And that’s not all.
-Devon’s chefs and cooks are experts in ice-cream, pasties, Devon splits, fudge, charcuterie, cheese … and of course, cider, beer, wine, and more recently – gin and whisky.
+Devon’s chefs and cooks are experts in ice cream, pasties, Devon splits, fudge, charcuterie, cheese … and of course, cider, beer, wine, and more recently – gin and whisky.

 So of course, that means that in every town and village you’ll find great places to eat showing off their very own recipes for these – and much more besides.

-But we’re not just talking picture-perfect locations.
+But we’re not just talking about picture-perfect locations.
 Eating a freshly-baked pasty at a Devon farmers’ market, chowing down on a burger in a bustling street food market or festival, sinking a cider in a busy pub garden – all are fabulous food experiences to be had in Devon.

 Did you know that Devon has more Michelin-starred restaurants than any county outside Greater London?
 Spread across grand country house hotels, cosy pubs and neighbourhood restaurants, the standard of cooking and hospitality is sky-high in Devon – as it should be, doing justice to the amazing local produce and great locations.